Get 80% off your plan for your first 3 months*

 Sales tax calculation formula

-Here are the simple formulas you'll need:
+Here are the formulas you need:

-• Sales tax amount = item price x sales tax rate
+• Sales tax amount = item price x sales tax rate (as a decimal)

 • Total cost = item price + sales tax amount